scrapy/scrapy/docs/topics/downloader-middleware.rst

 Default: ``False``

-Whether we should retry requests when an exception is raised while trying to decompress its response body.
+Whether or not a request should be retried when an exception is raised while trying to decompress its response body.

 If an exception is raised while trying to decompress the response body,